 - Line a baking sheet with parchment or wax paper and generously flour it.
 Set it aside.

 Generously flour your hands and scoop roughly 1/3 cup of the potatoes into your hand.
 (You may want to flour your measuring cup, if using one, to keep the dough from sticking.
 Or, just scoop roughly 1/3 cup using a rubber spatula.)

 - Dust the dough in your hand with more flour and shape it into a ball, using as much flour as you need to keep it from sticking.

 - Pat the ball into a 3-4 inch disc.
 (Again, adding flour as necessary.)

-- Place 1 heaping tablespoon full of filling onto the center of the disc.
+Place 1 heaping tablespoon full of filling onto the center of the disc.
 Gently bring the edges of the dough up around the filling to seal the filling inside of the potato dough.
 Make sure the seam is well sealed.
-Place the finished ball onto the floured and lined baking sheet, seam side down.
+Place the finished ball onto the lined and floured baking sheet, seam side down.

 - Continue with the remaining dough.

 - Once all the potato dough has been used, place the baking sheet with the shaped Papas Rellenas into the refrigerator and refrigerate for 2 hours or overnight.
 (If you are in a time crunch, you could place them into the freezer for 30 minutes.)

 - Remove the Papas Rellenas from the refrigerator.